hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 - Almost all checks should be done with [`resource.TestCheckResourceAttrPair()`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk/v2/helper/resource?tab=doc#TestCheckResourceAttrPair) to compare the data source attributes to the resource attributes
 - The usage of an additional `dataSourceName` variable to store a data source reference, e.g., `data.aws_example_thing.test`

-Data sources testing should still utilize the `CheckDestroy` function of the resource, just to continue verifying that there are no dangling AWS resources after a test is ran.
+Data sources testing should still use the `CheckDestroy` function of the resource, just to continue verifying that there are no dangling AWS resources after a test is run.

 Please note that we do not recommend re-using test configurations between resources and their associated data source as it is harder to discover testing regressions.
 Authors are encouraged to potentially implement similar "base" configurations though.